Helen Wills: 1932: Back to Europe: French and Wimbledon titles

-1933: Default in U.S. final
+1933: Retirement in U.S. final

 In an exhibition "Battle of the Sexes" match in San Francisco on January 28, 1933, Wills defeated Phil Neer, the eighth-ranked American male player 6–4 in a one-set match.
 She did not compete at the French Championships but traveled directly to England in May.
 She entered the Queen's Club Championships in June and reached the final to play against Elsie Goldsack Pittman but rain prevented play and the title was shared.
 At the Wimbledon Championships which started a week after Queen's she went through the draw with ease to reach the final against second-seeded Dorothy Round.
 Wills won the first set but lost the second by 6–8, the first set she had lost in competitive tennis since 1927, but won the final set to gain her sixth Wimbledon singles crown.
-After arriving back in New York on July 20 she felt pain and numbness in her right leg and following a consult at the New York Orthopedic Hospital decided to withdraw from the Wightman Cup in August and was replaced by Sarah Palfrey.
+After arriving back in New York on July 20 she felt pain and numbness in her right leg and following a consult at the New York Orthopedic Hospital decided to withdraw from the Wightman Cup in August.
+She was replaced by Sarah Palfrey.

-Her streak of winning U.S. Championships seven times in seven attempts ended when she defaulted to Helen Jacobs during the 1933 final due to a back injury, trailing 0–3 with a double break in the third set.
+Her streak of winning U.S. Championships seven times in seven attempts ended when she retired against Helen Jacobs during the 1933 final due to a back injury, trailing 0–3 with a double break in the third set.
 The loss ended her 45-match winning streak at the U.S. Championships.
 She was subsequently treated for a dislocated vertebrae.